This section provides a framework for understanding the Post 2015 Development Agendas.

 But a Word of Positivity

 Despite the slow progress in achieving the Post-2015 agenda, there is still strong potential for transformative change.
-Frameworks like GDRC's GET Matrix, which integrates governance, education, and technology across all sectors and levels, show that practical solutions already exist.
+Frameworks such as GDRC's GET Matrix (see Annex below), which integrates governance, education, and technology across all sectors and levels, and the FEWW Framework, which brings togehter the nexus between the themes of food, energy, water and waste, show that practical solutions already exist.
 What is urgently needed is the collective will to implement these solutions boldly and consistently.

 However, realizing the potential of these solutions requires strong political will, effective policy coordination, and the commitment to leverage existing tools and technologies.
 With a concerted effort, it is possible to drive systemic change and achieve the sustainable development objectives outlined in these global agendas.